Presentations and Workshops on Phytophthora ramorum

 Sudden Oak Death and Other Phytophthora Diseases of Rhododendron

 Rhododendron is the most important host of P. ramorum in Washington nurseries.
-Learn how to recognize symptoms of P. ramorum and other Phytophthora diseases of Rhododendron.
-Some results of a study screening a large number of Rhododendron species and cultivars are also presented.
+Learn how to recognize symptoms of P. ramorum and other Phytophthora diseases of Rhododendron. (pdf)

 Sudden Oak Death and other Phytophthora diseases in Washington ecosystems

-Sudden Oak Death is devastating California forests, but what about in Washington?
+Sudden Oak Death is devastating California forests, but what about Washington?
 For those interested in the potential effects of P. ramorum on WA forests, native plants, and implications to trade in forest products.
-Other Phytophthora species and their role in forest ecosystems will be discussed.
+Other Phytophthora species and their role in forest ecosystems will be discussed. (pdf coming soon)

 Sudden Oak Death, Madrone Canker, and Systemic Acquired Resistance